 The most pleasant weather in Buenos Aires is in the fall, which is between March and May.
 The busiest tourist season is between December and February, which is summer in the southern hemisphere.
 If you want to catch a glimpse of the beautiful jacaranda trees of Buenos Aires, plan your visit in October or November.

 San Carlos de Bariloche, commonly known as Bariloche, is a prime, all-season destination in Argentina's Patagonia.
-Summer sailing on Lake Nahuel Huapi, skiing, the lake crossing to and from Chile and a decidedly European ski chalet environment make Bariloche a favorite vacation spot.
+Summer sailing on Lake Nahuel Huapi on the Argentina-Chile border and skiing around European-style mountain chalets make Bariloche a favorite vacation spot.

 The center of Argentina's wine industry, Mendoza is an all-seasons destination for climbers, hikers, skiers, rafters, bikers, paragliders, naturalists, trekkers, and oenophiles.

-Called the Heartland of Argentina for its geographic location, Cordoba retains its colonial history and blends it with a modern tourism industry and a hefty assortment of recreational activities.
+Called the Heartland of Argentina, Cordoba retains its colonial history and blends it with a modern tourism industry and a hefty assortment of recreational activities.

-On Beagle Channel, surrounded by water, sky and mountains, Ushuaia calls itself the End of the World.
+On Beagle Channel, surrounded by water, sky, and mountains, Ushuaia calls itself the End of the World.
 Cruise ships dock here for a quick onshore visit.
-Summer is ideal for trekking, horseback riding, mountain biking, sporting fishing and the most astounding tours along the Beagle Canal, Cape Horn and even the Argentine Antártida.
+Summer is ideal for trekking, horseback riding, mountain biking, sporting fishing, and the most astounding tours along the Beagle Canal, Cape Horn, and even the Argentine Antártida.